Nissan Almera: U.S. Versa annual changes, 2012–2019

 Enhancements are made to CVT-equipped models (low-rolling resistance tires, air intake guide, rear spoiler and air deflectors) allowing cars so equipped to reach 40 miles per gallon in highway driving.
-A four-speed automatic transmission becomes available for the base S saloon; the previous S with CVT is renamed the S Plus, and adds standard cruise control.
+A four-speed automatic transmission became available for the base S saloon; the previous S with CVT is renamed the S Plus, and adds standard cruise control.
 New features are added to SV and SL models.
 Billed as America's best-selling entry saloon, Nissan sold 117,352 Versas for calendar 2013.